boraeang/grab-safety/README.md

 Contact : boraeang [at] hotmail.com <br>
 *NB: The final submission only contains the model with the best performance on the validation set so far.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For information: Many deep learning models have been tested during this challenge (LSTM, LSTM with autoencoder, GRU, TCN, CNN)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Only the CNN did manage to get a 0.72 ROC AUC on the validation set but is not presented here as LightGBM shows better results.
-Nevertheless, I will be happy to share the Deep Learning Notebooks if one is interested.
+Nevertheless, I will be happy to share the Deep Learning Notebooks if one is interested.<br>

+# Python Library Requirements
+Besides the usual libraries available in the Anaconda distribution, this project requires the following libraries:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;tsfresh (to extract features from time series) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;lightgbm, xgboost &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;hyperopt (if one's wants to retrain the model)

 # About the submission
 The solution has been developed using an AWS EC2 instance (r4.4xlarge) with the AMI ID